gajus/gulp-canonical/README.md

 });
 ```

-Note that this file example is written using ES6 syntax.
+This example is written using ES6 syntax.
 If you want your `gulpfile.js` to use ES6 syntax, you have to execute it using [Babel](babeljs.io) or an equivalent code-to-code compiler (ES6 to ES6), e.g.

 ```sh
 babel-node ./node_modules/.bin/gulp lint-javascript